jeremylhomme/nextjs-portfolio/README.md

 # Jeremy L'homme - Portfolio

-A modern, responsive portfolio website built with Next.js 14, featuring internationalization and a contact form with SendGrid integration.
+A modern, responsive portfolio website built with Next.js 14, featuring internationalization, Google reCAPTCHA and a contact form with SendGrid integration.

 ## 🚀 Features